 Do you drink hot buttered coffee?
 What's your favorite thing to add to it?

-The photograph used in this post was originally taken by Daniel Ruswick.
+The coffee beans photograph used in this post was originally taken by Daniel Ruswick.
 I obtained it via Unsplash and am using it via this creative commons public domain dedication.